gidyb/myAndroidApps/README.md

 help a person in need (including instruction videos).

-In my research project, I developed several UIs for this app and tested it in a series of tests (which included human-but-not-really-hurt patients how the personalization of UI (by gender and the medical experience of the user) can help users use the app more effectively and enjoy it more.
-I succeeded proving that personlized UIs are better than generic one.
+In my research project, I developed several UIs for this app and tested it in a series of tests (which included human-but-not-really-hurt patients) to see how the personalization of UI (by gender and the medical experience of the user) can help users use the app more effectively and enjoy it more.
+I succeeded proving that personlized UIs are better than a generic one.

-I uploaded 3 versions of the APP - the generic version (MedAppG) and the versions for not experienced women (MedAppNEW) and not experienced men (MedAppNEM)
+I uploaded 3 versions of the APP to GitHub - the generic version (MedAppG) and the versions for not experienced women (MedAppNEW) and not experienced men (MedAppNEM)

 # CarPark